postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 > In this example, the APIs with/without mocks, monitors, tests and documentation are visualized in percentages.
 Hover over the chart to view the API data in figures.
 From the chart, you can see that 20% of the APIs have documentation.

-## Private Network APIs reports
+## Private Network API reports

 The __Reports__ &gt; __Private Network APIs__ report provides metrics including an overview of your total published APIs, a visualization of API categorised by schema type, and a separate view of your APIs with and without mocks, monitors, tests, and documentation.

 [![private-network-api](https://assets.postman.com/postman-docs/private-network-api.jpg)](https://assets.postman.com/postman-docs/private-network-api.jpg)

-The Private network API provides the following information:
+The Private network API reporting provides the following information:

 * __Published APIs__ are the number of APIs that are published to the Private API network
 * __APIs by schema type__ indicates APIs by the type of schema used to define them (OpenAPI, GraphQL, Swagger, etc) visualized as a pie chart